ynakka/gPC_toolbox/README.md

 # gPC_toolbox
-A generalized Polynomial Chaos Toolbox for projecting Chance-Constrained Stochastic Optimal Control Problems
+A generalized Polynomial Chaos Toolbox for projecting Chance-Constrained Stochastic Optimal Control Problem to a Deterministic Optimal Control Problem